billba/middleware/README.md

 Also note that each proactive session gets its own turn ID, which is crucial.

-Finally, in this example, the proactive session shares `Context` definition and initialization with the `onRequest` logic, but it doesn't need to.
+Finally, in this example, the proactive session shares a `Context` definition and initialization with the `onRequest` logic, but it doesn't need to.
 In fact, they could be totally different, allowing your app to share proactive logic with other apps without having to agree on what a `Context` looks like.

 ### Cleanup

 This sample has gotten a little busy.
 But most of the code is about setting up the bot.
 The actual bot logic is quite simple.
-It's quite simple to separate the boilerplate setup code from the bot logic.
+It's straightforward to separate the boilerplate setup code from the bot logic.

 In [Sample 9: Cleanup](src/samples/cleanup.ts) we do just that, moving the setup code into [its own file](src/samples/setup.ts), and exporting just a few simple symbols.
 This reflects what might be a common scenario - a technical manager creates boilerplate for a bot, which is coded up by less technical employees.

 ## Parting words

-This implementation is explicitly a strawman - a concrete example that we can all look at and discuss as we search for the best solution to the problem listed above.
-Some key details have no doubt been omitted or overly simplified, and so I ask for some generosity of spirit and flexibility of mind as you look through it.
+This implementation is explicitly a strawman - a proof of concept that we can all look at and discuss as we search for the best solution to the problem listed above.
+I hope it helps move the conversation forward.

 Thanks,
 Bill